lukekarrys/resume/src/resume.md

 #### Developed front-end solutions for multiple teams creating marketing sites for Genentech and other clients

 - Consolidated marketing sites to use a single front-end framework and shared plugins with require.js
-- Wrote plugins for multi-platform analytics, glossary word highlighting, and push state navigation for use across all sites
+- Wrote general use plugins for multi-platform analytics, glossary word highlighting, and push state navigation
 - Researched and prototyped a multi-choice quiz application using JavaScript to replace a legacy Flash solution

 ### Web/Game Developer – Jawa – Feb 2010-Feb 2011